Selubi/selubi.github.io/docs/linux/boot/grub.md

 It is not recommended to change the contents of `grub.cfg` directly.
 Instead, we can edit `/etc/default/grub` and `/etc/grub.d/` and run the `update-grub` command.

+`update-grub` is a shortcut to `grub-mkconfig -o /boot/grub/grub.cfg` or something equivalent.

 `/etc/default/grub` contains parameters to configure the grub behavior itself.
 Below is an example `/etc/default/grub`.

 ```bash title="/etc/default/grub"